wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

   - Generate a user token and save it for later on

 With miniconda installed, config.py is be used to set up the virtual environment and libraries needed to run the repository.

-Run with:
+Run:

 ``` python config.py ```